• Home

 1. Bushwalking

 70% of the island is Magnetic Island National Park, which equals a lot of nature for visitors to enjoy.
 The most popular trail is The Forts Walk, which is a 90-minute return trip and the best place to see Northern Australia’s largest population of koalas in the wild.
-At your destination, you can discover some World War II artefacts including an observation tower, command post and gun emplacements.
+At your destination, you can discover some World War II artefacts, including an observation tower, command post and gun emplacements.
 There are also stellar views over the Coral Sea.

 Picnic Bay